Palestine (region): Ancient period

-The Israelites emerged from a dramatic social transformation that took place in the people of the central hill country of Canaan around 1200 BCE, with no signs of violent invasion or even of peaceful infiltration of a clearly defined ethnic group from elsewhere.
+It is theorized that Israelites emerged from a dramatic social transformation that took place in the people of the central hill country of Canaan around 1200 BCE, with no signs of violent invasion or even of peaceful infiltration of a clearly defined ethnic group from elsewhere.
 (Note: "Several scholars hold the revisionist thesis that the Israelites did not move to the area as a distinct and foreign ethnic group at all, bringing with them their god Yahwe and forcibly evicting the indigenous population, but that they gradually evolved out of an amalgam of several ethnic groups, and that the Israelite cult developed on "Palestinian" soil amid the indigenous population.
 This would make the Israelites "Palestinians" not just in geographical and political terms (under the British Mandate, both Jews and Arabs living in the country were defined as Palestinians), but in ethnic and broader cultural terms as well.
 While this does not conform to the conventional view, or to the understanding of most Jews (and Arabs, for that matter), it is not easy to either prove or disprove.
 For although the Bible speaks at length about how the Israelites "took" the land, it is not a history book to draw reliable maps from.
 There is nothing in the extra-biblical sources, including the extensive Egyptian materials, to document the sojourn in Egypt or the exodus so vividly described in the Bible (and commonly dated to the thirteenth century).
 Biblical scholar Moshe Weinfeld sees the biblical account of the exodus, and of Moses and Joshua as founding heroes of the "national narration", as a later rendering of a lived experience that was subsequently either "forgotten" or consciously repressed – a textbook case of the "invented tradition" so familiar to modern students of ethnicity and nationalism."
-(Krämer 2011)) During the Iron Age, the Israelites established two related kingdoms, Israel and Judah.
+(Krämer 2011)) During the Iron Age, two related kingdoms, Israel and Judah emerge.
 The Kingdom of Israel emerged as an important local power by the 10th century BCE before falling to the Neo-Assyrian Empire in 722 BCE.
 Israel's southern neighbor, the Kingdom of Judah, emerged in the 8th or 9th century BCE and later became a client state of first the Neo-Assyrian and then the Neo-Babylonian Empire before a revolt against the latter led to its destruction in 586 BCE.

-The region became part of the Neo-Assyrian Empire from c.
-740 BCE, which was itself replaced by the Neo-Babylonian Empire in c.
+The region of Palestine as a whole became part of the Neo-Assyrian Empire from c.
+740 BCE which was itself replaced by the Neo-Babylonian Empire in c.
 627 BCE.
 In 587/6 BCE, Jerusalem was besieged and destroyed by the second Babylonian king, Nebuchadnezzar II, (Note: Temple of Jerusalem: totally destroyed the building in 587/586) who subsequently exiled the Judeans to Babylon.
 The Kingdom of Judah was then annexed as a Babylonian province.
 The Philistines were also exiled.
 The defeat of Judah was recorded by the Babylonians.